UB-Mannheim/PalMA/INSTALL.md

 apache2 eog feh libjs-jquery midori netsurf php5-curl php5-gd php5-intl wmctrl xdotool

-The web server wants to create and modifiy a sqlite3 database palma.db, so www-data needs write access to the installation directory.
+The web server wants to create and modify a sqlite3 database palma.db, so www-data needs write access to the installation directory.

 For file uploads, a writable directory upload is created automatically.